Yamakaja/boxmuller/verification/README.md

 # Numerical model & Trace verification

-This subproject implements a floating point model of the box-mueller transformation, and processes vcds to compare the results with the hardware simulation.
+This subproject implements a floating point model of the box-muller transformation, and processes vcds to compare the results with the hardware simulation.

 ### Overview

 * `lib`: vcd processing code
-* `main`: Contains all the business logic around box-mueller.
+* `main`: Contains all the business logic around box-muller.
 Links against `lib`

 ### Building